Jeff Guenther on Feb 11, 2018

 Just like Psych Today, I have created a therapist directory.
 It’s a local one just for Portland, but it typically outranks Psych Today in popular online searches and it’s growing every week.
-It’s been up for about four years and has nearly 600 therapists listed on the site.
-Due to its success, I have developed a national therapist directory that has just recently launched!
+It’s been up for about six years and has over 700 therapists listed on the site.
+Due to its success, I developed a national therapist directory at TherapyDen.com.

 The reason I created a therapist directory is because I think Psychology Today’s sucks.
 I think it sucks because of both moral reasons and because of how the site is designed.
 However, I know that Psych Today’s directory does work for many therapists and I can acknowledge how helpful it can be for counselors building a practice.
 In this article, I’ll explore both the pros and the cons of Psychology Today, which I think we can all agree is the biggest game in town when it comes to therapist directories.
 First, I’ll list five reasons you should follow my lead and cancel your Psychology Today profile.
 And then I’ll look at the good side of the giant site, with five reasons you should keep your listing forever.

 Before we get started, I have come up with a free list of 5 things that should be on your therapist profile to attract your ideal client.
 Click here to enter you email and I’ll send it to you.

 It was hard to whittle down my list to just 5 reasons.
 But here are the things I think are most problematic about Psychology Today and are the most compelling reasons to NOT list your practice on their site.